Trekking (up to 3,000 metres) Travel Insurance

 Please read the full Terms and Conditions of this policy offered by JS Travel Insurance.

-This Travel Insurance policy for Trekking to 3,000 metres is underwritten by Travel Insurance Facilities and Insured by Union Reiseversicherung AG, UK.
+This policy for Trekking to 3,000 metres is underwritten by Travel Insurance Facilities and Insured by Union Reiseversicherung AG, UK.
 Travel Insurance Facilities are authorised and regulated by the Financial Conduct Authority.
 Union Reiseversicherung AG are authorised by BaFin and subject to limited regulation by the Financial Conduct Authority.

 Trekking is typically a long journey by foot, covering a certain distance in the day, followed by a rest in the evening which often involces a tent and campsite.